 Utilizing the precedent set by these cases, the appellate court decided that the trial court did not articulate any reasons for attributing sixteen additional hours to Mr. McNutt’s weekly schedule and the record revealed no reasonable basis for doing so.
 Therefore, they concluded that the trial court abused its discretion on this issue.
-It appears clear that the burden of proof of establishing whether it is appropriate to include works hours in excess of forty hours per week is on the parent asserting such a claim.
+It appears clear that the burden of proof of establishing whether it is appropriate to include works hours more than forty hours per week is on the parent asserting such a claim.

-Mr. McNutt also argues that the trial court’s application of the Guidelines violated his due process and equal protection rights by infringing on his fundamental right to decide the terms of his own private employment and, therefore, how he utilizes his personal time.
+Mr. McNutt also argues that the trial court’s application of the Guidelines violated his due process and equal protection rights by infringing on his fundamental right to decide the terms of his private employment and, therefore, how he utilizes his time.
 He cited no authority for his claim that he has a fundamental right to have his child support obligation based on a forty-hour workweek, and the court knew of none.

 The justices also stated Mr. McNutt was not treated differently from other divorced parents because in all cases, a parent’s actual, regular, and continuous income is the basis for the child support award.
 Thus, they ruled that his constitutional objections lacked merit.

 Lastly, Mr. McNutt claimed that the trial court abused its discretion by failing to allocate the federal tax exemption for his child.
-The court cited the Guidelines, which provide that in cases where the child support obligation is at least $1,200 per year, there “should” be an allocation of the federal tax exemptions applicable to the children that as closely as possible approximates the percentages of support being provided by each of the parents.
+The court cited the Guidelines, which provides that in cases where the child support obligation is at least $1,200 per year, there “should” be an allocation of the federal tax exemptions applicable to the children that as closely as possible approximate the percentages of support being provided by each of the parents.

 The appellate court concluded that, based on the intent of the Guidelines and the interest of parents in the allocation of the federal tax exemption, the word “should” as used in the Guidelines is mandatory rather than discretionary.
-Therefore, they ruled the trial court abused its discretion by failing to allocate the federal tax exemption and they directed the trial court to allocate the exemption on remand.
+Therefore, they ruled the trial court abused its discretion by failing to allocate the federal tax exemption, and they directed the trial court to allocate the exemption on remand.